Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 ***
 ## Testing

 I had used Jasmine to test some functions and initial error messages.
-Later in the project, I did extensive manual testing, as described in the document [Manual Testing](https://c-ronics.com/course/iReadMore-testing.xls).
+Later in the project, I did extensive manual testing, as described in the document [iReadMore-testing](https://c-ronics.com/course/iReadMore-testing.xls).

 ***
 ## Deployment